Applicant Enforcement Webinar

 - Q: Should I have my record expunged before applying for licensure?

 - A: Yes.
-Once approved, the applicant will received a letter by US Mail with instructions to register for the NCLEX Exam.
+Once approved, the applicant will receive a letter by US Mail with instructions to register for the NCLEX Exam.

-- Q: What can I do to best demonstrate my competence with a 5-to-10 year old conviction?
+- Q: What can I do to best demonstrate my competence with a conviction?

-- A: Your required Letter of Explanation and optional Letters of Reference should attest to your rehabilitation, education efforts, and life changes that ensure you will be a safe RN.
+- A: You may submit a Letter of Explanation and/or Letters of Reference.
+Letters of Explanation should attest to your rehabilitation, education efforts, and life changes that ensure you will be a safe RN.
 Letters of Reference should come from someone who knows about your past conviction/discipline and can attest to your ability to be a safe and competent RN.